 Text editors are very much about usability and flexibility.
-We don’t want to be writing code in a text editor that does not offer us the freedom to customize and optimize our code in seamless manner.
-We also don’t want to be working with editors that don’t fully support the syntax of the language we are using, in this case HTML5.
+We don’t want to be writing code in a text editor that does not offer us the freedom to customize and optimize our code in a seamless manner.
+We also don’t want to be working with editors that don’t fully support the syntax of the language we are using, in this case, HTML5.
 With the introduction of HTML5, developers have invested a lot of time putting together and crafting the kind of text editors (for the web) that support native HTML5 language support.

 It’s all about rich text editing these days, and the wysihtml5 text editor uses the latest HTML5 features to help developers and webmasters to generate valid HTML5 code output.
-The wysihtml5 editor is a lightweight solution for generating semantic and valid HTML5 markup; even in cases when content(code) is being copied from external sources.
-Does not require jQuery to work.
-Security features ensures that your site is safe and secure, and protected from common attacks like XSS; cross site scripting.
+It is a lightweight solution for generating semantic and valid HTML5 markup; even in cases when content(code) is being copied from external sources.
+Wysihtml5 does not require jQuery to work.
+Security features ensure that your site is safe and secure, and protected from common attacks like XSS; cross-site scripting.

 Aloha Editor is a standalone library with a functional and stateless API.
 It provides you with essential editing capabilities not available in browsers.
 The lightweight file size makes Aloha Editor appealing to those are dealing with projects and websites that receive thousands of requests on frequent basis.
 You are in full control of how the editor acts in certain situations.
 Furthermore, there’s an attached API that enables the customization of the functionality.